CosmeValera/ReactProjects/devops/kafka/README.md

 Then, after inventory service has add a change, and thus updates the database, then why would it write a new inventory event and write it to the inventory topic?

 There is another usage of Kafka called **Chain of Events**.
 For example, when the inventory service updates the stock, then that might create a chain of events were the Alerts topic gets triggered.
-If the amount of stock of the inventory is below a certain threshold, then the alerts topic could write an event into the Re-Stock topic, that could trigger the Invetory Re-Stock service.
+If the amount of stock of the inventory is below a certain threshold, then the alerts topic could write an event into the Re-Stock topic, that could trigger the Inventory Re-Stock service.

 ![](10-05.png)